 System Software: Measurement Automation and UI

 This section provides an overview of the current design of the semiautomatic measurement software and its interface.
-Note that the measurement is semiautomatic because the user still has to manually rotate the wiring connections to the power supply and multimeter during the Van der Pauw measurement sequence.
+Note that the measurement is semiautomatic because the user still has to manually disconnect/reconfigure/reconnect the wiring connections to the power supply and multimeter during the Van der Pauw measurement sequence.

 Subsystem Decomposition